Arouca, Portugal: History

 By the 12th century, D. Toda Viegas and his family became principal patrons of the monastery, resulting in a growth of wealth and prestige.
 D. Afonso Henriques, even before national independence, conceded the Viegas and the monastery's monks various privileges and donations.
 They received various charters between 1132 and 1143.

 In the first years of the 13th century, the monastery of Arouca passed into the hands of the Crown, and D. Sancho I left the complex in his testament to his daughter D. Mafalda.
 She entered monastic life between 1217 and 1220.
 Her presence resulted in a period of splendor and importance, not merely for her presence, but also her material wealth, which she brought into monastic service.
 By this time, the monastery was a sanctuary for nuns, and the principal economic center of the Arouca valley.
 Following the death of D. Mafalda, in 1256, the prestige of the monastery continued, carried on by here former support, memory, religious and cult.
 She was beatified in 1792 and her remains placed in an urn, executed in ebony, crystal, silver and bronze in one of the wings of the monastery's church (where her body was later moved in 1793).

 The municipality of Arouca evolved from a long process over the centuries, inheriting civil parishes and integrating municipalities from the 19th century.
 The municipality of Vila Meã do Burgo originated the parish of Burgo, which was annexed by Arouca in 1817.
 With the extinction of the municipalities of Alvarenga (1836) and Fermêdo (1855) many of the former parishes were integrated into Arouca: the parishes of Santa Cruz de Alvarenga, Canelas, Janarde and Espiunca were folded in from Alvarenga and the parishes of São Miguel do Mato, Fermêdo, Escariz and Mansores were annexed from Fermêdo.
 The parish of Covêlo de Paivó, which belong to the municipality of São Pedro do Sul, was annexed in 1917.

 The historical centre of Arouca, which included many the current parishes was constituted by the seats of São Bartolomeu (in 1846 the parishes of São Bartolomeu de Arouca and Santo Estêvão de Moldes), Cabreiros, Albergaria da Serra, part of São Salvador do Burgo, Santa Eulália, São Miguel de Urrô, Várzea, Rossas, Santa Marinha de Tropêço and Chave.

+At the end of July 2025, during a European heatwave, thousands of firefighters have been fighting to put out a dozen wildfires raging in northern Portugal and central Spain after weeks of summer heat.
+The largest wildfire has been burning in the wooded, mountainous Arouca area.